paddykeoghgoode/Extract-FPL-API-Visualize/README.md

 This repository contains scripts to extract data from the Fantasy Premier League (FPL) API and visualize player performance using **Expected Goal Involvement (xGI)**, **Actual Goals + Assists**, and **Over/Underperformance** metrics.
 The goal is to help FPL enthusiasts analyze key performance metrics to make informed decisions.

+If using this, please link back to www.attackingfootball.com

 The project also includes custom watermark functionality to add branding to the visualizations.

 ## Features